flotiq/flotiq-docs/docs/Deep-Dives/mobile-expo-product-showcase.md

     If you have any issues - consult the README file in the application repo.

-## Create product content type in Flotiq
+## Create product Content Type in Flotiq

 Now it's time to create the Content Type definition in the Flotiq.
 You can use our predefined types to speed up the modelling process.
-Content Type definition can be updated in further development.
+The Content Type definition can be updated in further development.

-Go to content type definitions tab and choose `Products`.
+Go to the Content Type definitions tab and choose `Products`.
 Save your Content Type definition.
 Now you can add your products to the Flotiq.

 ![](images/mobile-expo-product-showcase/create-product-ctd.png){: .border}